zhukant/Karabiner-Numpad-Mode/README.md

 ## Summary

+Most "layers" are accessed by holding down a button.
+In each case, if you press and release the corresponding button instead of holding it down, your keyboard will return that character as expected.
+Exceptions are Caps Lock and 8.

 Numpad Mode—hold down Caps Lock (Actually use Caps Lock?
 See next section.)
 * Creates a number grid under the home row, with Spacebar as 0, M as 1, J as 4 and G as 7.</li>
 * To the left, shortcuts to backspace a letter, word, or line under Y, H and N respectively.